Anushdubey01/Go-ToDoApp/README.md

 # Go TodoApp

-A simple, fast, and efficient RESTful API built with Go for managing a to-do list.
-This application allows users to perform CRUD (Create, Read, Update, Delete) operations on to-do tasks.
-The API is designed with scalability and ease of use in mind, making it a perfect beginner project for learning Go and RESTful API development.
+Go TodoApp is a lightweight, simple, and efficient RESTful API built with Go (Golang) to help manage a to-do list.
+This application allows users to create, read, update, and delete tasks via HTTP requests, making it a great introduction to both Go programming and RESTful web services.

+Why This Project?
+As a beginner Go project, it serves several purposes:

+Learning Go: The project introduces you to Go's powerful web frameworks and helps you gain hands-on experience in building backend applications with Go.
+Building a REST API: You'll become familiar with the core principles of REST architecture—creating and managing resources through HTTP methods like GET, POST, PUT, and DELETE.
+Data Persistence: Initially, this app uses in-memory storage, providing an easy starting point for exploring databases and persistent storage options later.
+Minimalistic Design: This project avoids complexity, focusing on core functionalities and making it easy for developers to grasp essential concepts.
+Project Goals
+The Go TodoApp allows users to interact with a to-do list where they can:

+Create tasks by specifying a title and completion status.
+Read tasks by listing all tasks or fetching a task by its unique ID.
+Update tasks by changing the title or completion status.
+Delete tasks to remove them from the list.
+Additionally, this project lays the foundation for further enhancements, such as:

+Adding database integration for task persistence beyond application restarts.
+Implementing user authentication for task management by individual users.
+Deploying the API to platforms like Heroku or AWS.
+With simple in-memory storage, this app demonstrates the fundamental principles of backend development while giving you a working system to interact with.

 ## Features